ositaka/soul-healing-decapcms/data/page/home.md

     section_type: text_image
     main_menu:
       show: false
-      name: "The Golden Sphere "
+      name: "The Sphere "
-    title: The Golden Sphere
+    title: The Sphere
     text: >-
       Stepping into the golden healing sphere, imagine embarking on a journey towards a sanctuary of healing.
 This radiant sphere gleams with a